dgarage/LightningBenchmarks/README.md

 It currently only support `c-lightning` on some predefined scenaris presented below.
 This document explains the structure of this project then present a small analysis on the currently benchmarked scenaris so you can understand how to tweak it by yourself.

+Those tests relies on [this clightning commit](https://github.com/NicolasDorier/lightning/commit/1125682cebd906632423a3cdaa4a125debec448a) on [Alpine environment](https://github.com/ElementsProject/lightning/pull/1318).

 ## Design rationale

 We are leveraging `docker` and `docker-compose` to create a reliable and reproducible environment on any OS supporting `docker`.